The difference isn't just in name. Hickory gives you that traditional, hearty smokey flavor, perfect for a strong BBQ taste.

 Use Hickory and Mesquite liquid smoke.

-Follow these steps for a burst of flavor and professional cooking:
+Follow these steps for great flavor and professional cooking:

 - Burst of flavor.